Crate Training 101: Creating A Safe Space

 9.2 Tips for increasing crate time

 To increase crate time, start by extending the duration in small increments.
 For example, if your dog is comfortable being crated for 15 minutes, gradually increase the time to 20 minutes, then 30 minutes, and so on.
-Provide interactive toys or puzzle feeders to keep your dog mentally stimulated during longer crate periods.
+Provide toys or puzzle feeders to keep your dog mentally stimulated during longer crate periods.
 It's also helpful to establish a routine for crate time to create a predictable and soothing environment for your dog.

 9.3 Recognizing signs of distress